Students work in a pastry and baking class

 Freshly baked bread cools on speed racks

 After 400 hours of careful instruction and practice in our pastry arts program, you are ready for the exam that matters: working in a professional kitchen or bakery.
 Through our externship program, you will spend 210 hours on-site in a restaurant, bakery, hotel, catering kitchen or other culinary enterprise.
 With myriad options available, we pride ourselves on the diversity and caliber of our professional network.
 You will put your pastry arts skills to work in real time in an actual kitchen outside of the classroom walls.
 Best of all, these externships frequently turn into job offers and provide you with invaluable contacts among professional pastry chefs and bakers for the rest of your career.
 You will live the excitement of pursuing your dream.
-Your externship and our Career Services will help you explore careers inside and outside the kitchen.

-Pastry & Baking Arts Associate Degree
+Pastry & Baking Arts and Management Associate Degree

 Program Highlights